 Best home insurance discounts

-A claims-free discount is earned when a homeowner does not file a home-related claim with any insurer, usually within a specified period, such as three or five years.
-Even if a homeowner moves their policy to another insurance provider, it is still possible to earn the discount.
-Still, a first-time homebuyer would not be immediately eligible for this discount.
+A claims-free discount is earned when a homeowner has not filed a home-related claim with any insurer, usually within a specified period, such as three or five years.
+Even if a homeowner switches their policy to another insurance provider, it may still be possible to earn the discount.
+A first-time homebuyer may not be immediately eligible for this discount.

 Numerous potential discounts fall under the safety discount umbrella.
 A safety discount could apply if a homeowner has an anti-theft or security alarm system installed or takes fire protection measures, such as installing smoke alarms or a fire extinguisher.